epam-llpd/beamerthemeEpam/README.md

 Example is based on original work from Linux courses by Denis Pynkin, Yury Adamov and others: https://github.com/llpd/linux_courses.

 To build the example you need a working latex environment and beamer packages installed.
 Run 'make pdf' to build the pdf version of the document.

+Usage:
+Copy beamerthemeEpam.sty to the same directory as your .tex.
+Add in your .tex file "\usetheme{Epam}".